Grimmys/rpg_tactical_fantasy_game/README.md

   entity
 * Right click : Deselect a player or cancel last action if possible (secondary button)
 * Right click (on any entity) : Show the possible movements of the entity
-* Ecs key : Close a menu on the top layer
+* Esc key : Close a menu on the top layer